Netherton, Farway: Granville-Barker

-In 1919 the estate was purchased by the English playwright Harley Granville-Barker (1877–1946), and received visits from many prominent literary figures including Sir George Bernard Shaw, T.E.
-Lawrence and Thomas Hardy.
+In 1919 the estate was purchased by the English playwright Harley Granville-Barker (1877–1946), and received visits from many prominent literary figures including George Bernard Shaw, T. E. Lawrence and Thomas Hardy.

 Later owners

 In 1955 the house was being used as a school.
 During the mid to late 1970s it was used as a school for "supposedly" maladjusted boys.
 Some did have behaver issues while others had been removed from mainstream education for being more advanced than the average child.
 From there, boys were mostly sent to Dawlish College once the age of 13 was reached.
 In 1968 it was the residence of Henry Hopkinson, 1st Baron Colyton of Farway (1902–1996), a diplomat and Member of Parliament for Taunton 1950-56.
 It was later restored and divided for multiple occupation.
 The main part of the house, including 4 bedrooms, 5 reception rooms, 4.35 acres of land with tennis court and swimming pool was sold in 2012 for an asking price of £1.5 million.